-The Ontario HHW site will be closed for the following dates in observance of county holidays:
+The Ontario HHW site will be closed Friday, December 25 and Friday, January 1 in observance of the holiday.

-Household Hazardous Waste threatens human health and the environment when disposed of improperly.
-Ontario’s HHW facility is open Friday and Saturday from 9:00 a.m. to 2:00 p.m.
+- Household Hazardous Waste threatens human health and the environment when disposed of improperly.
 There is no charge for this program.

 Hazardous Waste: Motor oil and filters, auto fluids (anti-freeze, transmission fluids, etc.), paints and paint thinners, household cleaners, chemical drain cleaners, pesticides and fertilizers, weed killer, pool and hobby supplies.